ptliu/tandoph/README.md

 Production Quality Compiler-compiler
 ------------------------------------

-@pqcc The Production Quality Compiler-Compiler(PQCC) is a project whose goals are similar, but wider than scope than ours.
+The Production Quality Compiler-Compiler(PQCC) is a project whose goals are similar, but wider than scope than ours.
 This project’s goal was to build a tool that could generate a compiler from an arbitrary unparsed input language to assembly for an arbitrary architecture, with